-When the temperature goes up, often so does air conditioning usage.
-But the AC can eat up a lot of electricity, which can be expensive.
-That’s why it pays to find alternatives to air conditioning that use less energy, like ceiling fans.
-Whether you run them instead of the AC or together, a ceiling fan can help reduce your home energy usage.
-The only catch is that you must know the correct ceiling fan direction for summer.
+When temperatures go up, often so does air conditioning usage.
+But A/C can use a lot of electricity, which may be expensive.
+That’s why it could pay to find alternatives to air conditioning that use less energy, like ceiling fans.
+Whether you run them instead of the A/C or together, a ceiling fan may possibly help reduce your home energy usage.
+The only catch is knowing the correct ceiling fan direction for summer.

 In summer, you want your ceiling fan to push cold air down toward the floor.
+It takes energy to keep the house cool, but ceiling fans make people feel cooler without raising your energy bill.
 The breeze makes perspiration on your skin evaporate, creating a wind chill effect.
 People under a ceiling fan can feel several degrees cooler than the room’s actual temperature.
-By running your ceiling fan in the direction for cooling, you’ll rely on air conditioning less and help save energy in your home.
+By running your ceiling fan in the direction for cooling, you may rely on air conditioning less and possibly help save energy in your home.

 As mentioned, ceiling fans cool people, not rooms.
 They just affect airflow in the room they’re mounted above.
 So, when you leave the room, save energy by turning off the ceiling fan.

 The correct ceiling fan direction for summer is counterclockwise.
 Running the blades in that direction ensures that the air blows straight down.
 As you stand under the fan and look up, you’ll see the blades start at the top left, move down and finally make their way up the right side to the top again.